papasasha42/currency-converter/README.md

 - the application does not have authN/authZ, rate-limiting, proper logging, monitoring, healthchecks, CI/CD, Git hooks etc.
 - structure could be shifted to more of a DDD approach in a real-world product under active development
+- currencies and money decimals are handled in the most simple way that may be not production-ready

 ## Project Structure